KPI vs Metric: How To Report Your Clients’ Goal Progress

 If the data is complex, then metrics may be more appropriate.
 KPIs can be used for complex data but must be simplified to be effective.

-For example, the overall SEO site health score of a client’s website would be an SEO KPI worth tracking, and the number of critical issues, errors, or warnings round would be the metrics.
+For example, the overall SEO site health score of a client’s website would be an SEO KPI worth tracking, and the number of critical issues, errors, or warnings would be the metrics.

 3. How Much Time and Effort Is the Client Willing To Contribute?

 Metrics are quantitative measurements that track the results of marketing campaigns and activities, which means that all metrics should eventually feed into a KPI.
+Therefore the big picture thinker may prefer KPIs while the granular thinker may be interested to dive into the metrics.

-Get the Free Client Reporting eBook
+Get the Free Client Reporting Guide

 Keep these useful tips, insights, and ideas handy whenever you need them.